 Hydroelectricity’s great present and future

+A large share of American renewable energy (52%) is sourced from hydroelectric energy; hydroelectricity provides 7% of total United States domestic energy.
 The Water Power Technologies Office (WPTO) has increased the national portfolio of hydroelectric power sources.
 Within the U.S. Department of Energy (DOE), there has long been a goal to advance clean, domestic power from renewable resources such as hydropower- energy from dams, waves, currents and tides.
 With incredible levels of research and development being completed by the WPTO, there have recently been many advances in hydroelectric energy generation.

 Lake/ river dams, freshwater tidal barrages that are located in more inland regions of rivers; as well as ocean, lagoon or estuary currents, and ocean waves, all provide potential sources of energy to develop renewable hydropower.
 Hydropower can even be developed as a secondary renewable energy source, to work with, back up, and provide energy storage for other renewable energy sources, like solar and wind power.
 Pumped hydro storage remains the dominant form of energy storage globally.